papadim97/AutorunBackupUsb/README.md

 ## Autorun Backup Usb

+This is an Auto Backup.
-This is a file inside the usb where it runs automatically
+clones disk C: inside the usb where it runs automatically